oicr-gsi/shesmu/plugin-tsv/README.md

 empty optional.
 If `"missingUsesDefaults"` is true, then, the values in `"defaults"` will be provided instead.
 This requires that *all* values in the `"types"` have a default value (or are optional).

+## Refillable Dictionary
+This is a mechanism for inter-olive communication.
+It allows one olive to fill a dictionary and others to read values out of it.
+In a file ending in `.redict`, create a structure as follows:

+    {
+      "key": "s",
+      "value": "i"
+    }

+This will create a dictionary constant and a refiller with the same name as the file.
+The type of the dictionary is set by the `"key"` and `"value"` properties in the configuration file using Shesmu type descriptors.
+In this case, the dictionary will be `string -> integer`.
+The refiller can set the dictionary with two parameters: `key` and `value`.
+When the refiller runs, it will create a new dictionary with all the keys and values provided.
+If there are duplicate keys, one is selected arbitrarily.
+The dictionary is updated atomically, so olives reading the dictionary will have the complete set of data; however, it may be updated during an olive's run, so multiple accesses can produce different results.